emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 "Fixing" is a generic operation whose effect depends on the context in which the scan method was called.
-The scan method is called to discover references and so determine which objects are :term:`alive` and which are :term:`dead`, and also to update references after objects have been moved.
+The scan method is called to discover references and so determine which objects are :term:`alive
+<live>` and which are :term:`dead`, and also to update references
+after objects have been moved.

 Here's the scan method for the Scheme example::